utah-cs3550-fa24/assignments/hw7.md

 using WSL, and choose ".ppk" if you're on Windows.
 Click "Create key pair".
 Your browser will download a file. **Do not lose this file.**

+> [!NOTE]
+> If you do lose this file, you'll have to start over at Phase 2.

 In the "Network settings" section, click the checkboxes to allow HTTP and HTTPS access.
 Leave the SSH checkbox checked.

 Then, in the "Network settings" section, click the edit button in the top-right corner.
 Check whether the "VPC" box is empty.
-If it is, click the "reload" button nezt to it and then select "Create default VPC".
+If it is, click the "reload" button next to it and then select "Create default VPC".
 Click through the resulting screen to create a default "VPC".
 Once you see a green bar reading "You successfully created vpc-xxxxxxxxxxx", head back to the EC2 page (it should be in another